alexanderkozlenko/cotopaxi/doc/topics/cli-deploy.md

 <p />

-1. Delete
+1. Delete a document if it exists
-2. Create
+2. Create a document if it does not exist
-3. Upsert
+3. Upsert a document
-4. Patch
+4. Patch a document if it exists

 <p />